muellerberndt/obfuscation-metrics/README.md

 * List requirements for each specific type of obfuscation (e.g. white-box must implement counter-measures against SPA and DPA).

 The field of control flow and data obfuscation is highly diverse and somewhat controversial.
-The goal of this project is to distill general rules and guidelines as to what is considered *strong resiliency* (see definition below).
+The goal of this project is to distill general rules and guidelines as to what is considered *strong resiliency*.
 We make the following starting assumptions that should reflect the most common "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app:

-- Adversaries have are highly skilled and knowledgable about reverse engineering techniques on the target architecture (Android / iOS) and have access to commercial state-of-the-art tools;
+- Adversaries are highly skilled and knowledgable about reverse engineering techniques on the target architecture (Android / iOS) and have access to commercial state-of-the-art tools;

-- Adversaries are well-informed about current attacks on the type(s) of obfuscation used (e.g. reversing virtual machines using symbolic execution, recovering keys from white-boxes using DFA);
+- Adversaries are well-informed about current attacks on the type(s) of obfuscation used (e.g. reversing virtual machines using symbolic execution, recovering keys from white-boxes using DPA);

-- Adversaries start with zero knowledge about the target app in question, and without details about the particular implementation obfuscating transformations applied.
+- Adversaries start with zero knowledge about the proprietary parts of the target app, and without details about the particular implementation of the obfuscating transformations applied.

 Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that likely requires the adversary to invest *at least one man-month of work to fully de-obfuscate the program.*

 Note that it is unrealistic to assume that strong resiliency as defined above can be proven in a scientifically sound way anytime soon.
 Initially, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
 Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

-The situation is similar to "regular" security testing: In practical scenarios, generic, automated static/dynamic analysis in insufficient to prove security of a program.
+The situation is analogue to "regular" security testing: For real-world apps, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.

 ## Metrics
 - [Kolmogorov Complexity](https://github.com/b-mueller/obfuscation-metrics/blob/master/02a_kolmogorov_complexity.md)